eox-cs1/FiC_doc/docs/guide/jupyterlab_examples.md

 Many more useful notebooks provided by EDC and DeepESDL can be found at:<br>
+*Note: These notebooks might not run immediately, but are good to check and learn methods.*

 * [EDC currated notebooks](https://github.com/eurodatacube/notebooks/tree/master/notebooks/curated)
 * [EDC contributed notebooks](https://github.com/eurodatacube/notebooks/tree/master/notebooks/contributions)